krm731/modules/network/README.md

 - Value stream oriented
 - Individual value stream projects can be configured with individual tooling, services and applications
-- Value stream *n*, whilst retaining application, delveopment and release lifecycles, plugs into the existing management framework offering adminsitration and controlled egress
+- Value streams, whilst retaining individuak application, development and release lifecycles, plug into the existing shared management and administration framework
+- Value streams can inter-communicate and share resources
+- Facilitation of centralised management and administration
+- Centralised egress design pattern